koumi15cancer/Interview--Obsidian-Note/docs/Technique/Stack.md

 Arrays are frequently used to implement stacks, with the end of the array acting as the top of the stack.

-In Python, the append and pop array methods can be used to push and pop elements from the stack, respectively:
+In Python, the append and pop array methods can be used to push and pop elements from the stack

+# Monotonic Stack

+A **monotonic stack** is a special type of stack in which all elements on the stack are sorted in either descending or ascending order.
+It is used to solve problems that require finding the next greater or next smaller element in an array.